-Molecular markers are widely used for characterizing populations and have been applied in numerous studies aimed at domestic animals, both to evaluate their genetic relationships between breeds, genetic diversity and structure within populations.
-The improvement of markers in the genomic region emerged as a result of detection of single nucleotide polymorphism (Tregaske and Kaufman, 2021).
+Molecular markers are widely used for characterizing populations and have been applied in numerous studies of domestic animals, both to evaluate their genetic relationships between breeds, genetic diversity, and structure within populations.
+The improvement of markers in the genomic region emerged as a result of the detection of single nucleotide polymorphism (Tregaske and Kaufman, 2021).
 They are capable of revealing all the genetic information inherent in any species population as well as being used to measure gene flow and genetic diversity indices (Jin et al., 2018).
-Molecular data can be used to provide more accurate information on population structures, genetic variation and breeding patterns of chicken for future evaluation, help in the design of new strategies to improve in-situ conservation and improvement plans.
+Molecular data can be used to provide more accurate information on population structure, genetic variation, and breeding patterns of chickens for future evaluation.
+It can also help in the design of new strategies to improve in-situ conservation and improvement plans.

 Pituitary specific transcription factor 1 (PIT 1), growth hormone and ghrelin genes are somatotropic genes that play several complimentary roles in muscle growth and development.
-Functionally, PIT 1 induces differentiation of hepatic progenitor cells into prolactin- producing cells as well as a transcription factor for growth hormone and transforming growth factor-ꞵ genes that play the most pivotal role controlling growth in chickens (Jin et al., 2018).
+Functionally, PIT 1 induces differentiation of hepatic progenitor cells into prolactin- producing cells as well as a transcription factor for growth hormone and transforming growth factor-ꞵ genes that play the most pivotal role in controlling growth in chickens (Jin et al., 2018).

-Knowledge of genetic variation in economic and adaptive traits related genes is a primary step towards designing effective animal genetic improvement programme.
-As genes that are part of the somatotropic axis play a crucial role in the regulation of growth and development of chickens, the identification of genetic polymorphisms in these genes will enable scientist to evaluate the biological relevance of such polymorphisms and to gain a better understanding of quantitative traits like growth.
+Knowledge of genetic variation in economic and adaptive traits-related genes is a primary step toward designing effective animal genetic improvement programs.
+As genes that are part of the somatotropic axis play a crucial role in the regulation of growth and development of chickens, the identification of genetic polymorphisms in these genes will enable scientists to evaluate the biological relevance of such polymorphisms and to gain a better understanding of quantitative traits like growth.
 This work was therefore carried out to estimate gene flow indices and determine haplotype numbers and type of PIT1 gene in three chicken strains.

 MATERIALS AND METHODS

-Sixty (60) local chickens comprising of twenty (20) Frizzle feathered (FR), twenty (20) Naked neck (NN) and twenty (20) Normal feathered (NM) strains sourced from local markets in Uyo, Uruan, Ibesikpo Asutan, Ibiono Ibom, Ikono and Ikot Ekpene Local Government Areas of Akwa Ibom State, Nigeria, were used in this study which was conducted in the poultry unit of the Department of Animal Science, University of Uyo.
+Sixty (60) local chickens comprising twenty (20) Frizzle feathered (FR), twenty (20) Naked neck (NN), and twenty (20) Normal feathered (NM) strains sourced from local markets in Uyo, Uruan, Ibesikpo Asutan, Ibiono Ibom, Ikono and Ikot Ekpene Local Government Areas of Akwa Ibom State, Nigeria, were used in this study.
+The study was conducted in the poultry unit of the Department of Animal Science, University of Uyo.

 Blood samples were collected from fifteen (15) birds – five (5) from each strain and used for molecular analysis.
 Jena Bioscience Gmbh preparation kit was used in extracting DNA, while the Shine Gene Primers given by